 Meaningful Name: It can't have been an accident that a land that came about by uniting barbarians, where it's perfectly acceptable to wear armor to greet royalty, and where even the king doesn't have absolute authority, is named Ferelden.

 Many of the characters as well.
 Duncan means "brown warrior".
 Alistair is the Anglicized form of Alexander, which means "to defend and help" and also the name of one of history's greatest warrior-kings.
-Loghain's surname, Mac Tir, means "of the land" referencing both his patriotism and his humble origins as a farmer's son.
-The last one doubles as an Invoked Trope, as Loghain had no surname until King Maric gave him one and made him a Teryn as a reward for his role in freeing Ferelden from Orleasian rule.
+Loghain's surname, Mac Tir, means "of the land," referencing both his patriotism and his humble origins as a farmer's son.
+The last one doubles as an Invoked Trope, as Loghain had no surname until King Maric gave him one and made him a Teyrn as a reward for his role in freeing Ferelden from Orlesian rule.

 Meat Moss: Shows up in the Circle of Magi tower as a symptom of the abominations' presence.
 One can hear wet, squelching noises in the background as it continues to grow and expand.
 Some rooms are just filled with it.
 The Deep Roads are filled with this, presumably due to the darkspawn taint.

 In a particularly messy room in the Tower, Alistair remarks, "Now that's just unnecessary."
 Leliana moans she'll have nightmares, while Shale muses that it looks like a flesh creature exploded.

 Medium Awareness: The Warden responds to player input, but the Violent voice gets personal:

 The Grey Warden': Can I get you a ladder, so you can get off my back?

 Menacing Stroll: The Spirit transformation, in the Fade portion of the "Broken Circle" quest, engages in this during the "walking" animation.
 It's a very slow way of moving, but damn if it doesn't look awesome.
 When "running" or in combat, it floats.